Condoms are the only type of contraception that can both prevent pregnancy and protect against sexually transmitted infections (STIs).

 - some petrol stations

-Always buy condoms that carry the BSI kite mark and the European CE mark.
-This means they have been tested to the required safety standards.
+Always buy condoms that carry the European CE mark or the UKCA mark on the packet.
+This means they've been tested to the required safety standards.

 If you're under 16 years old